 Real-World Impact: The Numbers

-Leading farms using AI-powered management systems are reporting measurable, documented benefits:
+According to industry reports (McKinsey, 2024; USDA ERS), farms using AI-powered management systems are seeing measurable benefits:

 Overcoming Adoption Barriers